barkangel/TextRecognition/README.md

 - output : This is where GUI output goes.
 Autoscan generated output files result in parent directory.

 ## How to run:
+- put images you want to scan in input folder
 - install requirements.txt
 - py (filename) to run any of the files.
 All are command line based besides gui.py.